letsencrypt/cp-cps/CPS.md

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate

-End-entity certificates are made available to Subscribers via the ACME protocol as soon after issuance as reasonably possible.
+Subscriber Certificates are made available to Subscribers via the ACME protocol as soon after issuance as reasonably possible.
 Typically this happens within a few seconds.

 ## 4.4 Certificate acceptance